Company Formation in Chile: a 7 step guide

 Starting a Business in Chile: 4 Types of Chilean Companies

-Company formation in Chile is a multi-step process, and one of the initial and most crucial decisions you’ll make is selecting the right type of company structure.
+Company formation in Chile is a multi-step process, and one of the initial and most crucial decisions you’ll make is selecting the correct types of company in Chile.
 The type of company you choose will have significant implications on aspects such as liability, taxation, and administrative requirements.
 In Chile, there are several types of companies to choose from, each with its own set of characteristics and requirements.

 Here are the 4 types of Chilean companies: